 A desert planet located in a binary star system, Tatooine was a lawless world controlled by the Hutts, specifically Jabba the Hutt, whose palace was located on the world.
 As such, Tatooine was a popular destination for criminals and bounty hunters to ply their trade or hide.
 Lacking any significant sources of water, many residents made their living by drawing water from the atmosphere on moisture farms.
 The planet was orbited by three moons, Ghomrassen, Guermessa, and Chenini.

 - All Planets Are Earth-Like: Notable zig zag.
 While to part we see does resemble Earth's deserts, Tatooine as a whole is rather alien.
 It has two suns for example.
 Only a relatively small part of the northern hemisphere is considered habitable by intelligent life, and the whole southern hemisphere is too hot for anything but extremophile bacteria.

 - Bad-Guy Bar: Chalmun's Cantina in Mos Eisley is a popular hangout for smugglers, bounty hunters, murderers, and other even less savory beings.

 - Binary Suns: One of the most famous examples in popular culture.

-- Crapsack World: Let's see: Tatooine is a desert planet and has dangerous sandstorms, slavery is legal, the rulers of the world are a violent criminal cartel, dangerous beasts are found everywhere, and one of the two native species attack everyone who is not them.
+- Crapsack World: Let's see: Tatooine is a desert planet and has dangerous sandstorms, slavery is legal, the rulers of the world are a violent criminal cartel, dangerous beasts are found everywhere, dangerous criminals go in hiding there or stop by the planet, and one of the two native species attack everyone who is not them.

 - Deadly Dust Storm: Massive sandstorms are a frequent hazard on Tatooine.